Mu-L/PolarDB-for-PostgreSQL/doc/polardb/benchmark.md

-# Benchmarking using pgbench
+# Benchmark Using pgbench

 ## Install pgbench
+Go to directory `contrib/pgbench`to get pgbench source code.
-The source code of pgbench is placed in the directory `contrib/pgbench`, simply by running `make && make install` to get pgbench installed.
+Run `make && make install` to install pgbench.

 ## init
 * First of all, a database (ie: pgbench) is required to run pgbench: